Regional Office for Asia & the Pacific

 Asia-Pacific Ministerial Conference on Disaster Risk Reduction (APMCDRR)

-The Asia-Pacific Ministerial Conference on Disaster Risk Reduction (AMCDRR) is the main regional platform for promoting coordination and cooperation on DRR and the implementation of the Sendai Framework in Asia and the Pacific.
+The Asia-Pacific Ministerial Conference on Disaster Risk Reduction (APMCDRR) is the main regional platform for promoting coordination and cooperation on DRR and the implementation of the Sendai Framework in Asia and the Pacific.

 Held every two years, it brings together UN Member States, intergovernmental organisations, international and national organisations and stakeholder groups, to accelerate progress on disaster risk reduction.
 The conference is instrumental to strengthening DRR in the region by sharing good practice and knowledge and forging partnerships.